 1. Slow down to a maximum of 15mph

 2. Be patient, I won't sound my horn or rev my engine

 3. Pass the horse wide and slow, (if safe to do so) at least a car's width if possible

 There are many things we recommend equestrians can do to reduce the risk of becoming another statistic.

 - Always wear hi-viz clothing and put hi-viz equipment on your horse – even on bright days, it is surprising how well a horse can be camouflaged against a hedge.
 Find out more about what to wear.

 - Unless absolutely necessary, we highly recommend you avoid riding in failing light, fog or darkness or when it is snowing or icy

-- Be aware of your surroundings, and concentrate all the time.
+- Be aware of your surroundings and give clear and decisive signals

 - Adhere to the Highway Code